The lowdown on home loan income verification

 At Bluestone, we use the term alt doc.
 For us, alt doc better describes the level of flexibility we’re able to provide, without compromising our obligation to make sure you can afford your loan.
 We still require evidence of your income so we can build a realistic picture of your borrowing capacity, but we understand that using your tax returns may not be the best option for you.

-To qualify for our alt doc loans, for both our Prime and Non-Prime products you need to complete a customer declaration, and also provide one of the following: your last six months’ business bank statements OR your last 6 months’ of BAS returns OR an Accountant’s Letter.
+To qualify for our alt doc loans, for both our Prime and Non-Prime products you need to provide one of the following: your last six months’ business bank statements OR your last 6 months’ of BAS returns OR an Accountant’s Letter.

 Low documentation (low doc)